 Tip: Jump down to the section about lighthouses you can stay overnight in, as many of them will offer opportunities to climb to the tower during your stay!

-Maine Lighthouses In Portland
+What Maine Lighthouses Are In Portland?

 There are 3 lighthouses in South Portland that are a short 15-minute drive from Portland’s downtown, and they are Portland Head Light, Bug Light and Spring Point Ledge Light.
 These lighthouses are all very close to each other, and you can see them all with just a few hours.

-Maine Lighthouses Near Bar Harbor
+What Maine Lighthouses Are Near Bar Harbor?

 The only lighthouse that you can drive to near Bar Harbor is Bass Harbor Lighthouse, which is within the grounds of Acadia National Park in the town of Tremont.
 The drive is about 30 minutes.
 You can also take a lighthouse cruise from Bar Harbor to see other nearby lighthouses like Egg Rock, Bear Island, Winter Harbor and Baker Island Lights.